bbauska/UofM-AdvStyling/readme.md

 Bootstrap can see every element as something you can break down into 12 columns.
 So, if you have a page, Bootstrap can take any element, and say, oop, all right.
-There\'s a container, let\'s pretend I drew 12 columns.
+There&apos;s a container, let&apos;s pretend I drew 12 columns.
 We can break it up and then you can tell Bootstrap whether you want to place something here, or here, or maybe all three of these.
-Now it\'s kind of funny because for the longest time people said never use tables to layout the content of your webpage.
-That\'s breaking really, some of those basic rules and tenets of content versus layout.
-But, that\'s why everyone says Bootstrap uses a grid.
-It\'s not a table.
+Now it&apos;s kind of funny because for the longest time people said never use tables to layout the content of your webpage.
+That&apos;s breaking really, some of those basic rules and tenets of content versus layout.
+But, that&apos;s why everyone says Bootstrap uses a grid.
+It&apos;s not a table.

-So, you kind of have to throw that practical reasoning out for a little bit, if you\'re going to be using Bootstrap.
+So, you kind of have to throw that practical reasoning out for a little bit, if you&apos;re going to be using Bootstrap.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 228.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image228.webp){width="4.0in" height="2.2572648731408576in"}

-With this table, we can basically say if you want to use three columns, it\'s the same as saying a width of maybe 25%.
+With this table, we can basically say if you want to use three columns, it&apos;s the same as saying a width of maybe 25%.
 Six columns is 50%.
 Nine columns is 75%.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 229.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image229.webp){width="4.0in" height="2.2572648731408576in"}

-All 12 columns mean you\'re taking up the full width of the page or that element.
+All 12 columns mean you&apos;re taking up the full width of the page or that element.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->